Draco Pad

 The following timeline intends to inform the sequence and timing of upcoming operations on the Draco Pad.
 We anticipate a 12-month cycle time from drilling to production.
 These different stages of the timeline adhere to best-in-class operations and mitigation practices, which are outlined in the timeline details.

-Construction of the pad will begin in Fall 2025 in the 3rd quarter.
+Construction of the pad will begin in March 2025.
 This process will include construction of sound walls to minimize disturbance to the surrounding area.
-The process of constructing the pad and the sound walls is expected to be completed by Fall 2025.
+The process of constructing the pad and the sound walls is expected to be completed by March 2025.

 tab 1